 Reflecting on how your group is doing and celebrating what you have achieved is an essential part of Transition.

 Reflecting is an important process because it allows for a space to assess what you have done and allows you to explore how well you work together as a group.
-If you realistically understand the impact your activities are having in the world then you know if you are moving towards the vision you have developed for your community.
+If you really understand the impact your activities are having in the world then you know if you are moving towards the vision you have developed for your community.
 It is also important to reflect on how well your group is functioning in order to avoid burnout, conflict and to be more effective.
 Often problems in groups can be avoided if you have honest discussions about how the group is doing and then addressing any issues early on.

 Celebration is really important for a healthy Transition Initiative.
 If you don’t stop to celebrate what you have achieved you can forget all the great stuff you have done and it’s also a great excuse to get together and have a party.